sckevmit/neutron-designate-fip-plugin/README.md

 # Prerequisites

-A working Desgnate and neutron services required
+A working Designate and neutron services required

 # Installation